 From these humble beginnings, the bank has continued to grow and expand in an effort to better serve the community.
 To this end, a branch office was established in 1985 on West High Street in Middlefield.
 The establishment of this office was necessitated by the inability to acquire sufficient land to expand the main office.
 However, in the early 1990s, additional land became available and in 1993 a newly expanded Main Office facility was opened.
 In conjunction with this move, the bank constructed Middlefield Village Center.
 This project represented a major redevelopment of a key section of Middlefield and represented the bank's commitment to its community.

 Expansion opportunities presented themselves in other areas also and were coupled closely with an expanding customer base.
 An office in Garrettsville, in Portage County, was opened in November of 1986.
 This office was relocated in January 1999 to a newly constructed facility designed to accommodate the growth of the area and to provide maximum customer service.
 In November of 1998, an office was opened in the Portage County community of Mantua.
 Chardon, the county seat of Geauga County, became home to the bank's fifth office in 2001.
+Extending the Bank's presence into Ashtabula County came with the opening of the Orwell Branch in 2003.
+Another Geauga County location was added with the opening of the Newbury Branch in 2006.
+And in 2008, the Bank ventured into the Trumbull County market by opening their eighth branch in Cortland.

 In an effort to better position the bank for the future, the Board of Directors, in 1988, formed Middlefield Banc Corp.
 This Bank Holding Company became the parent of The Middlefield Banking Company through the one-for-one exchange of shares by stockholders in January 1989.